starliz/starliz.github.io/_posts/2017-02-17-lamp-in-docker.md

 # Get information on the newest versions of packages and their dependencies.
 RUN apt-get update
 # "apt-get -y" - Assume "yes" as answer to all prompts and run non-interactively.
-RUN apt-get -y install apache2
+RUN apt-get -y install apache2 curl
 ````
 Next step is to try building.
-I create directory, put my Dockerfile there and build "liz/lamp":
+On my laptop I create directory, put my Dockerfile there and build "liz/lamp":

 ````
 mkdir liz-docker-lamp
 cd ./liz-docker-lamp/
 docker build -t liz/lamp .
 ````
-It executed all preset step, downloaded Ubuntu image and installed additional packages & apache2.
+It executed all preset steps, downloaded Ubuntu image and installed additional packages & apache2.

 Useful commands to administrate:
 * ``docker --help``